 The consumer testing will involve an online survey in both Australia and New Zealand.
 Women of child bearing age will be a key target group in the survey.

-The study methodology will be reviewed by a Human Research Ethics Committee for consistency with the NHMRC's National Statement on Ethical Conduct in Human Research.
+The study methodology has been reviewed by a Human Research Ethics Committee for consistency with the NHMRC's National Statement on Ethical Conduct in Human Research.

 This page will be updated as work progresses.
 If you are interested in participating in the public consultation please email firstname.lastname@example.org